 This medication may also be used to control and prevent symptoms (wheezing and shortness of breath) caused by ongoing lung disease (COPD).

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
 Follow the illustrated directions for the proper use of this medication and proper cleaning of the mouthpiece.
 If you have any questions, consult your doctor or pharmacist.

 Inhale this medication by mouth as directed by your doctor, usually once or twice a day.
 Do not breathe out (exhale) into the inhaler.
 Dosage is based on your medical condition and response to treatment.

 If two inhalations/puffs are prescribed, wait at least one minute between them.
-If you are using other inhalers at the same time, wait several minutes between the use of each medication, and use this drug (corticosteroid) last.
+If you are using other inhalers at the same time, wait at least 1 minute between the use of each medication, and use this drug (the corticosteroid) last.